Royals (song): Europe, Asia, and Oceania

 The song debuted at number three on the Irish Recorded Music Association (IRMA) Chart on 3 October 2013, before peaking at number one the following week and selling a further 309,000 copies.

 On 28 October, the Official Charts Company (OCC) confirmed "Royals" would enter the UK Singles Charts with sales of 82,551 units.
 The same day, the song debuted at number one on chart.
 Lorde became the youngest solo artist to score a UK number-one single since 15-year-old Billie Piper with her 1998 song "Because We Want To".
 "Royals" competed for the top spot with James Arthur's "You're Nobody 'til Somebody Loves You", taking it with a sales difference of 7,000 copies.
 "Royals" sold 82,551 units.
 Surprised by the news, Lorde commented; "I'm so incredibly excited to be in first place this week and very grateful to all fans in the UK who bought 'Royals'!"
 The single fell to number two in its second week, selling another 59,903 copies, and by April 2014 it had shipped more than 470,000 copies in the UK.
-In October 2020, it was awarded a double platinum certificate by the British Phonographic Industry (BPI) for selling more than 1,200,000 copies in the country.
+In March 2025, it was awarded a triple platinum certificate by the British Phonographic Industry (BPI) for selling more than 1,800,000 copies in the country.

 "Royals" also had commercial success elsewhere in Europe, reaching the top of the Euro Digital Songs chart and peaking within the top ten in European national charts including those of Germany, Denmark, Finland, and Hungary.
 In South Korea, "Royals" peaked at number 37 on the Gaon International Singles Chart with initial sales of 4,331 copies and in Japan, it peaked at number 16.
 On 15 March 2013, "Royals" debuted at number one on the New Zealand Top 40 and remained in the top position for three weeks.

 In Australia, "Royals" was released simultaneously with The Love Club EP and was classified as a single for charting purposes.
 The EP spent two weeks at its peak position of number two on the ARIA Singles Chart, being kept from number one by Avicii's "Wake Me Up".
 The EP's sales were recorded as a whole and therefore tracks on the album could not chart separately.
 "Royals" was the fifth best-selling single of the year in Australia and it was accredited nonuple platinum by the Australian Recording Industry Association (ARIA) for selling more than 630,000 units.
 "Royals" was the most-streamed song in Australia and New Zealand by a female artist in 2013.
 By November 2014, "Royals" had sold over 10 million copies worldwide.